J. Gordon Coogler: Legacy

 She never was much given to literature.

 Mencken went on to mock Southern literature by crowning Coogler as "the last bard of Dixie."

 From the 1890s into the 20th century, newspapers quoted that unintentionally humorous couplet, often from memory and in garbled form.
 Little else about Coogler was remembered besides the one couplet and his identity as a southerner.

 In the late 20th century conservative political commentator Emmett Tyrrell invented the annual J. Gordon Coogler Award as a booby prize for the "worst book of the year."
 The announcement of the prize has appeared annually in conservative organs including Human Events and The American Spectator.
 According to literary critic Bryan Giemza, other "mock-serious Coogler societies" have granted awards for bad writing.

 Legacy in South Carolina

 Coogler's reputation has been less negative in his home state, where some have expressed appreciation for his naive verse.
+The town of Blythewood, South Carolina held a "Coogler Festival" in the poet's honor in November 1983.

 Purely Original Verse was reprinted in 1974 by Vogue Press of Columbia, South Carolina.

-The town of Blythewood, South Carolina held a "Coogler Festival" in the poet's honor in November 1983.

 In 1985, Irene LaBorde Neuffer published Coogler Revisited, a book devoted to the poet.

 The personal papers of J. Gordon Coogler are housed at the University of South Carolina.